Splenic aspiration

 Splenic aspiration is the removal of fluid from the spleen, often with the use of a fine-needle.
 It is rarely practiced in modern medicine.
 It is indicated only in cases of hypersplenism, or other cases of unexplained spleen enlargement.
 The Moeschlin technique is a common technique for performing a splenic aspiration.
+There are reports of using this technique in patients with kala azar.